1.General show questions

 If you are a Market exhibitor, you will receive a Media Information form along with your exhibitor contract.
 You may include up to three products that are making their debut at Market, along with a short description of each, on the Media Information form.
 This information is then compiled into a list, which is distributed to members of the media who are covering the show.

 If your company has recently released or will be releasing a new product, you may also submit it for possible inclusion in the New Product Spotlight section of our monthly electronic newsletter, eInsider.
 Send it to: New Product Spotlight, c/o eInsider, 7660 Woodway, Suite 550, Houston, TX 77063.
-You may also e-mail press releases about new products to Rhianna White at email@example.com.
+You may also e-mail press releases about new products to Rhianna Griffin at firstname.lastname@example.org.
 Products cannot be returned regardless of whether or not they are chosen for inclusion in the newsletter.

 How can I get media credentials (a press pass) for one of your shows?